gurpiarbassi/gurpiarbassi.github.io/_posts/2018-12-14-Streams-and-Futures.md

                   .collect(toList());
 {% endhighlight %}

 The problem with the above code is that intermediate stream operations are lazy by nature.
-This means the above pipeline will only start to execute once .collect() is called i.e. it wil execute in serial order.
+This means the above pipeline will only start to execute once .collect() is called i.e. it will execute in serial order.

 ## Modified pipeline to correct parallelism
 You need to split the pipeline into two seperate pipelines with the first firing off the futures and the second completing them with join().